paulobtn/cli-bookmarker/README.md

 # cli-bookmarker
-A very simple and portable cli bookmarker made with shell script that allows fuzzy searching and assignment of custom launchers for custom URLs patterns. <br>
+A very simple and posix compliant cli bookmarker made with shell script that allows fuzzy searching and assignment of custom launchers for custom URLs patterns. <br>

 Some things you can do with cli-bookmarker: